 Welcome to my home site.
-You can check out my photo in the footer.
+You can check out my photo above.

 Really?
 No. I’ll let you in on a little secret.
 I lie.
 That’s right, I am an unrepentant fibber, you might even say a most proficient prevaricator.
 I’ll lie about anything that strikes my fancy.
 And if it catches your attention, for even a second?
 Well, then, I’ll lie some more.
 And the lies may even get bigger and better.
 To turn a phrase, there is no such thing as bad attention.
 And now that I have yours, I’ll let you in on another secret.